thomas-fire-help/firehelp-api/API_DOC.md

 api :GET, '/users/:id', desc: "Requires admin"
 ```
 ## Update
+`required` will only be enforced if it does not previously exist
 ```
 api :PATCH/PUT, '/users/:id'
 param :username,     String, desc: 'Username',     required: true